A new study on emergency room malpractice was released today that looks at why ER doctors are so frequently sued in misdiagnosis claims.

 - Failure to Order Medications: 3%

 Misdiagnosis is the biggest culprit.
 The study says 57%; I would have put this number at 75 percent.
 Misdiagnosis includes failing to make a differential diagnosis and failing to consider all the symptoms of the patient’s condition.
 I would love to see data on “just didn’t know” versus “just didn’t take the time” because my very unscientific guess is that they are probably equally balanced.
 But the study takes a roundabout shot at trying to answer this question, breaking up misdiagnosis cases like this:

 - Obese people are hard to treat because hospitals do not have the right equipment for them: 21%

 - Communication errors which includes something that is surely not a communication error — failing to read the medical records: 17%

 - Staffing problems: 12%

 Okay, now we are getting a little crazy.
-More than 20% of the emergency department misdiagnosis cases are because they do not have the equipment to treat overweight patients?
-It is insane and the slant of the study does come out here.
+Over 20% of the emergency department misdiagnosis cases are because they do not have the equipment to treat overweight patients?
+It is insane and the slant of the study comes out here.
 Blame everyone but the doctors regardless of whether it is a ridiculous reach.

-Improper documentation could actually be a communication error.
+Improper documentation could be a communication error.
 So the categorization is all goofy.
-Not reading the records which is not a communication error is a communication error but improper documentation which is a communication error is not for this study.
+Not reading the records, which is not a communication error, but improper documentation, which is a communication error, is not for this study.
 Got it?
 (Note: They may have had a good reason to categorize things as they did that I can’t figure out.
-I’m just mocking them for it makes no sense to me. )
+I’m just mocking them, for it makes no sense to me. )

 The study hopes that this information will help doctors “focus on specific quality measures that will reduce exposure to malpractice claims and improve patient care.”
 I hope it does that.
 It certainly is interesting data.